 Variation – For a brown sugar sauce just substitute the white sugar with brown using the same recipe.

 I’m not done with pumpkin recipes yet.
-You can save uncarved pumpkins for months if stored them right (do not let them freeze outside) so I'm supplying you with many recipes for those pumpkin lovers.
+You can save uncarved pumpkins for months if you store them right (do not let them freeze outside.)
+I'm supplying you with many recipes for those pumpkin lovers.
 I’ll post a savory recipe tomorrow.